bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 Always, always go in the sequence of the text.
 Do not jump around!
 Never take out of God's Word what is not there, or read in your will as His.

-Each sub--topic describes the main ideas from the paragraph/passage.
-When supporting information is listed under a sub-topic, there is a sequence that follows a logical order, especially in the Epistles.
+Each sub-topic describes the main ideas from the paragraph/passage.
+When supporting information is listed under a sub-topic, there is a sequence that follows a logical order, especially in the epistles.

 ### Success